 Need to have an owner for when HOA’s go under and can no longer maintain their stormwater systems.

-Mitigation banks and Regional Stormwater Systems
+Mitigation Banks and Regional Stormwater Systems

-Regional stormwater systems create large multi-faceted and interconnected systems that can be more effective removing pollutants as well as more cost effective, in dollars per pound, for pollutants removed.
+Regional stormwater systems create large multi-faceted and interconnected systems that can be more effective at removing pollutants as well as more cost effective, in dollars per pound, for pollutants removed.

 Reduction of operation/maintenance fees and facilities maintained by experienced professionals rather than multiple decentralized systems.